What Else Science Requires of Time

 One possibility is that time is fundamental, and the universe changes as time passes.
 In that case, the Schrödinger equation is unequivocal: time is infinite.
 If the universe truly evolves, it always has been evolving and always will evolve.
 There is no starting and stopping.
 There may have been a moment that looks like our Big Bang, but it would have only been a temporary phase, and there would be more universe that was there even before the event.

 The other possibility is that time is not truly fundamental, but rather emergent.
 Then, the universe can have a beginning.
 The Schrödinger equation has solutions describing universes that don’t evolve at all: they just sit there, unchanging.

 …And if that’s true, then there’s no problem at all with there being a first moment in time.
 The whole idea of “time” is just an approximation anyway.

-Back to the main “Time” article.
+Back to the main “Time” article for references.